stupidmankind/BYpassDoc/docs/source/commands/csvwriteexceltocsv.rst

 ----------

 **Excel File**
-	Indicate the path to the Excel file
+	Indicate the path to the Excel file.

 **CSV File**
-	Indicate the path to the CSV file
+	Indicate the path to the CSV file.